 Watts Premier wants to make sure you are aware just because you cannot taste it, does not mean that it is not there.
 Contaminants such as Lead, Chromium and Arsenic are undetectable to the taste.
 Additionally, over time if you do not replace the filters, other bad tastes and odors will be apparent in your drinking water.
 It is important to change out your filters at the recommended intervals as indicated below.
 When replacing the filters, pay special attention to any cleaning instructions.
 If you have any questions throughout the process you can contact us at 1-800-752-5582 or email us at WeCare@WattsWater.com and we will get back with you as soon as possible.

 Water quality concerns are becoming more of a focus for the public.
-You may have heard about contaminants in the drinking water such as Arsenic, Chromium, Cryptosporidium or Giardia.
+You may have heard about contaminants in the drinking water such as Arsenic, and Chromium.
 There may also be some local water issues such as high levels of Lead and Copper.
-This Premier RO Pure Plus Reverse Osmosis system has been designed and tested to provide you with high quality drinking water for years to come.
+This Premier Zero Pure Plus Reverse Osmosis system has been designed and tested to provide you with high quality drinking water for years to come.
 The following is a brief overview of the system.
 Your Reverse Osmosis System is a four stage RO which is based upon separate treatment segments within the one complete water filtration system.
 These stages are as follows:

 Stage 1 - Five Micron Sediment Filter (WP105311) that traps sediment and other particulate matter like dirt, silt and rust which affect the taste and appearance of your water.
 Note - Recommended Change Every 6 Months.

-Stage 3 - 50 GPD (Gallons Per Day) RO Membrane (WP105331).This semi permeable membrane will effectively remove TDS, Sodium and a wide range of contaminants such as Chromium, Arsenic, Copper, Lead as well as Cysts, such as Giardia and Cryptosporidium.
+Stage 3 - 50 GPD (Gallons Per Day) RO Membrane (WP105331).This semi permeable membrane will effectively remove TDS, Sodium and a wide range of contaminants such as Chromium, Arsenic, Copper, and Lead.
 Because the process of extracting this high quality drinking water takes time, your RO water treatment system is equipped with a storage tank This Reverse Osmosis Membrane is critical for effective reduction of total dissolved solids (TDS).
 Note - Recommended Change Every 3 to 5 Years.